 True to its noble history, glamour and spectacular natural environment, Madonna di Campiglio is known as the Pearl of the Dolomites, a real paradise for skiers and winter sport lovers.

-With a maximum vertical drop of 1300m, the ski area has 93 mapped ski runs featuring different difficulty levels (44 beginner, 35 intermediate, 14 advanced), accessible directly from the village centre with 95% snowmaking coverage of the entire terrain.
+With a maximum vertical drop of 1300m, the ski area has over 100 mapped ski runs featuring different difficulty levels (beginner, intermediate, advanced), accessible directly from the village centre with 95% snowmaking coverage of the entire terrain.

 What’s more, you can set out from your accommodation, ski over countless kilometres of runs, up to an altitude of 2600 metres and return without ever removing your skis.

-Besides skiing, there is something to suit everyone: for snowboard enthusiasts the Ursus Snow park is one of the best in Italy; for families with young children special playground areas have been developed on the snow; cross-country skiers can enjoy a total of 22Km of trails and for the lovers of ice skating there is the small frozen lake in the centre of the village.
+Besides skiing, there is something to suit everyone: 4 snow parks for snowboard enthusiasts; for families with young children special playground areas have been developed on the snow; cross-country skiers can enjoy a total of 22Km of trails and for the lovers of ice skating there is the small frozen lake in the centre of the village.
 The area also features many different routes for hiking, snowshoe walking and ski mountaineering.

 Madonna di Campiglio is also famous for its high life: mountain huts and chalets on the slopes as well as trendy restaurants –where traditional, yet elegant style lives alongside haute cuisine blending harmoniously with the spirit of the mountains -, bars and cafés in the village are famous for their après-ski.

 And the experience continues in summer when Madonna di Campiglio and Val Rendena offer a wealth of lakes, valleys, streams, alpine huts and refuges in the beautiful landscape of the Brenta Dolomites.
 For more visit our Cycling site.